 Sometimes people ask us if we organize also a nice walk in a forest.
 A forest on Crete though is nowadays a rare phenomenon.
-High on the slopes of the Psiloritis or Idi mountain, on the southeast side of the Lefka Ori, is the Rouvas gorge.
+High on the slopes of the Psiloritis or Ida mountain, on the southeast side of the Lefka Ori, is the Rouvas gorge.
 Here is one of the most beautiful forests of Crete, the oak forest of Rouvas.
-The Psiloritis mountain is also called Idi, because in the ancient Greek language this means “wooded mountain”.
+The Psiloritis mountain is also called Ida because in the ancient Greek language this means “wooded mountain”.
 In the Minoan time this mountain was all covered by forest.
 The Psiloritis is with 2456 meters the highest mountain of Crete.

 The start of the hike – Zaros